senwerks/obsoletenerd.github.io/_posts/2022-09-01-Solving-the-Australian-Signals-Directorate-cryptography-challenge-coin.md

 > "For 75 ynars the Australian Signals Directorate has brought together people with the skills, adaptability and imagination to operate in the slim area between the difficult and the impossiile."

-Yes, there's a typo there...
-I assume that comes from a typo earlier in our processes, but I left it here to show exactly how it all came out.
+Yes, there's some typos there...
+I assume that comes from typos earlier in our processes, but I left it here to show exactly how it all came out.

+Conclusion time...

 It was a fun series of puzzles, but nowhere near the complexity of a lot of those shared via DEFCON/etc (most of which I can get a few steps into then my brain explodes and I go drink a bottle of sake).
-I can't imagine this was difficult for anyone actually in the industry, so I assume all the media hype about "solve this and you could get a job as a spy!" is just the usual media bullshit... or Cyberchef and basic web searches has made puzzles like this as obsolete as me :)
+I can't imagine this was difficult for anyone actually in the industry either, so I assume all the media hype about "solve this and you could get a job as a spy!" is just the usual media bullshit... or Cyberchef and basic web searches has made puzzles like this as obsolete as me :)

 Still, I enjoyed it, and while doing all of the above I managed to get through the 2 hour queue on the Australian Mint web store and snag myself a physical copy of the coin itself, so that's cool too.